4th of July in Wisconsin: Top 10 Fireworks Displays

 Wisconsin knows how to rock summer and our nation’s birthday calls for blow-out celebrations.
-So put on your red, white and blue and check out some of these family-friendly, 4th of July celebrations in Wisconsin.
+So put on your red, white and blue and check out some of these family-friendly 4th of July fireworks and celebrations in Wisconsin.

 Milwaukee’s lakefront will be ablaze during the U.S. Bank Fireworks at the Lakefront at Veterans Park.
 Pack some snacks, a blanket and a lawn chair or two and come to Milwaukee for one of the most popular Fourth of July fireworks shows.
 Words of wisdom – come early for a prime spot and enjoy the Fireworks Kite Festival before the show.